emzakit/xcom_anarchyfm/README.md

 They have no idea XCOM is listening.
 They'd be alarmed to find out.
 They have never once stopped talking.

-Firaxis gave you a soundtrack.
-Very nice.
-Very orchestral.
-Very **the same, 40 hours later.** This is the other option — and it takes requests.
+We've got eyes on your troops, Commander, and we give them the soundtrack their efforts deserve.

 - 🎻 **Hans Zimmer** scoring the Geoscape while the world quietly ends?
 Go on then.
 - 🤘 **Slipknot** the instant a Sectoid pops out?
 Absolutely.
-- 💃 **The Spice Girls** over an ADVENT ambush because you thought it'd be funny and now it's canon?
+- 💃 **The Spice Girls** over an ADVENT ambush because you thought it'd be funny?
 Nobody here is stopping you.

-We've got eyes on your troops, Commander, and we give them the soundtrack their efforts deserve.

 **Anarchy Radio FM replaces XCOM 2's soundtrack with whatever you want.** Drop files into folders.
 Each screen gets its own music.
 That's the entire idea.